elchs/LetoDBf/Readme.txt

  all new files will be created in <DataPath>
  The filenames can have optional OS dependent leading '\' or '/', example: /mydbf.dbf, it will be internally cut away.
- All path separators in your filemnames are converted by LetoDBf server internal to the needed one, no need to take care about.
-Use "\" or "/" is equal to it.
+ All path separators in your filenames are converted by LetoDBf server internal to the needed one, you need not to take care about.
+Use of "\" or "/" is equal.

- The other, not recommended way because of not being portable, is to open a DBF table is the 'on the fly' method by adding IP-address/ port number and relative path to Harbours 'USE' command,
+ The other, not recommended way because of not being portable, is to open a DBF table with the 'on the fly' method by adding IP-address[:port] plus relative path to Harbours 'USE' command,
  example:
        USE "//192.168.5.22:2812/mydir/test"
+ will open file in:
+       [drive:]\path\to\data_diretory\mydir\test.dbf.

       5.2 Filters